Skip navigation

 What is a rash evaluation?

-Allergic contact dermatitis happens when your body's immune system treats a normally harmless substance as if it were a threat.
-When exposed to the substance, the immune system sends out chemicals in response.
-These chemicals affect your skin, causing you to develop a rash.
+Allergic contact dermatitis happens when your body's immune system treats a normally harmless substance as a threat.
+These substances are called allergens.
+When exposed to an allergen, your immune system sends out chemicals in response.
+These chemicals affect your skin, causing you to have an allergic reaction to the substance and develop a rash.
 Common causes of allergic contact dermatitis include:

 • Poison ivy and related plants, like poison sumac and poison oak.
 A poison ivy rash is one of the most common types of contact dermatitis.